 Eligible candidates may apply for both the workshop and the internship.
 If you wish to apply for more than one summer program, simply check more than one box on your electronic cover sheet.
 To apply:

 - Go to the application page; fill out an online coversheet and upload a single PDF document containing a résumé and a 2-4 page personal statement describing future goals and how the internship or workshop would further those goals.

 - One letter of recommendation from a faculty member familiar with the applicant’s academic work should be sent to firstname.lastname@example.org.

 - In addition, official undergraduate and graduate (if applicable) school transcripts should be mailed to: Library Company of Philadelphia, Attn: Mellon Scholars Internship and Workshop Committee, 1314 Locust Street, Philadelphia, PA 19107.

 Following the application deadline, select internship and workshop applicants will be contacted to schedule a short Skype interview.
-For more information about the Mellon Scholars Program and application guidelines, contact Dr. Erica Armstrong Dunbar, Program Director.
+For more information about the Mellon Scholars Program and application guidelines, contact Dr. Deirdre Cooper Owens, Program Director.